sachinprajapati8604/Math-Operatons/README.md

 # Math-Operatons

 ### This is front end project based on html,css,bootstrap,JavaScript.
-This project deals to solve math problem.
+This project deals to solve math problem.Basically i have used funtions and objects  to perform all the task as well as dom element added through Java Script.